FAQs + Care

 Q: Do you make everything in the collection?

 A: YES!
-Everything is HANDMADE in house.
+Everything is HANDMADE in our Portland, Oregon studio.
 Our designs are clean, minimal and highly polished by skilled hands.
+We strive to make quality pieces that are interesting and enjoyable.

 Q: Do you do custom work?